gultugaydemir/cmpe150-Fall2019-Project1/README.md

 # cmpe150-Fall2019
-Fall 2019 projects of CMPE150(Introduction to Computer)
+The projects of CMPE150(Introduction to Computing)

 | The Term  | Instructor | Language
 | ------------- | ------------- | ------------- |